Frequently asked questions

-What does 'Sunbrella' and 'Sunproof' mean when talking about cushions?
+Are my cushions waterproof and what does 'Sunbrella' and 'Sunproof' mean when talking about cushions?

 Sunbrella Fabrics (Trade marked) - are produced to have a longer lifespan than cotton.
 Sunbrella has become widely adopted for shade structures, marine canvas and upholstery fabric for both outdoor and indoor applications.
 With a robust performance characteristic that provides resistance to fading and degradation from sunlight and chemical exposure.
 The fabric is tactile yet durable is easy to care for and offers long life.